Is TunnelBear a VPN? A comprehensive guide to TunnelBear’s service features, pricing, privacy, and comparisons

 - Try a no-fuss VPN without a lot of bells and whistles

 If you’re a casual user who wants a hassle-free VPN with a friendly interface, TunnelBear remains an appealing option.
 If you’re a power user who relies on split tunneling, aggressive server choices, or advanced routing, you might want to look at more feature-rich VPNs.
 Either way, it’s good to understand the basics before you commit.
+Is windscribe vpn safe to use for privacy, security, streaming, and safe browsing on all devices in 2026

 Is TunnelBear a VPN?
 A quick, practical answer